schtoopider/schtoopider/README.md

-- 👋 Hi, I’m @schtoopider
+- 👋 Hi, I’m lasagn
-- 👀 I’m interested in women
+- 👀 I’m interested in lase
-- 🌱 I’m currently learning women
+- 🌱 I’m currently learning lasgna
-- 💞️ I’m looking to collaborate on women
+- 💞️ I’m looking to collaborate on lasagn
-- 📫 How to reach me women
+- 📫 How to reach me lasn

 i like lasgn
+i have stroke